0xPolygon/polygon-docs/docs/tools/data/the-graph/overview.md

     >Note: More details are here: https://thegraph.com/docs/define-a-subgraph#create-a-subgraph-project

-1. Authenticate with the hosted service
+1. Authenticate with the hosted service.

       ```bash
       graph auth https://api.thegraph.com/deploy/ <your-access-token>
       ```
       You can find the access token by going to your dashboard on the graph website.

-1. cd to the directory you created and start defining the subgraph.
-Information on creating a subgraph is available in the Graph Docs here. https://thegraph.com/docs/define-a-subgraph
+1. `cd` to the directory you created and start defining the subgraph.
+Information on creating a subgraph is available in the Graph Docs here: https://thegraph.com/docs/define-a-subgraph.

 1. When you are ready, deploy your subgraph.
 You can always test and redeploy as needed.